Identifying Performance Issues in Cloud Service Systems Based on Relational-Temporal Features: Background

-An industrial case in the online service system of a cloud vendor is shown in Figure~\ref{fig:1}.
-Three metrics of the service are shown in the figure for convenience of presentation.
-Specifically, metric A represents the throughput of microservice $\mathcal{X}$, and metric B represents the throughput of microservice $\mathcal{Y}$, which is the downstream microservice that processes the outputs of $\mathcal{X}$.
-While metric C is the average CPU usage of all virtual machines of this service.
-We can observe that the variation tendencies between metric A and metric B are somehow consistent during the anomaly-free period.
-Metric C is used to monitor the resource usage of the service and can raise alerts when there are resource overload issues.
+An industrial case in the online service system of Huawei Cloud is shown in Figure~\ref{Motivating Example}.
+Three metrics of the elastic load balance (ELB) service are shown in the figure for convenience of presentation.
+Specifically, the first metric represents the network interface card (NIC) receiving packets per second (PPS) from a virtual machine running microservice $\mathcal{X}$, and the second metric represents the NIC receiving PPS from a virtual machine running microservice $\mathcal{Y}$, which is the downstream microservice that processes the outputs of $\mathcal{X}$.
+The third metric is the average CPU usage of all virtual machines of the ELB service.
+We can observe that the variation tendencies between the first and second metrics are somehow consistent during the anomaly-free period.
+The third metric is used to monitor the resource usage of the service and can raise alerts when there are resource overload issues.
 However, with the existence of load balance~\cite{ghomi2017load}, a sudden spike in CPU usage will not necessarily lead to a performance issue.
 Thus, if we trigger alerts based on pre-defined thresholds (as the red dashed line shows), many false alarms will be reported and cause an alert storm that aggravates the burden of engineers~\cite{zhao2020understanding}.

-The red areas in Figure~\ref{fig:1} denote a confirmed performance issue by engineers.
-This issue is caused by a network device failure between $\mathcal{X}$ and $\mathcal{Y}$.
-As a result, the outputs of $\mathcal{X}$ can not be attained by $\mathcal{Y}$, causing the throughput of $\mathcal{X}$ suddenly drops even if the throughput of $\mathcal{Y}$ increases.
-In this case, the correlation between metric A and metric B is critical to rapidly identify this issue.
-It is worth noting that a straightforward way to identify this issue is to build a new metric that combines metric A and metric B. However, since a cloud service system typically has a variety of metrics, it is infeasible for engineers to design such combined metrics comprehensively.
-Besides, due to the large metric number, it is also critical for the anomaly detection methods to identify the metrics that violate the correlations, which can greatly facilitate further issue diagnosis.
+The red areas in Figure~\ref{Motivating Example} denote a confirmed network congestion issue by engineers.
+This issue is caused by a network device failure affecting communication between virtual machines running microservices $\mathcal{X}$ and $\mathcal{Y}$.
+As a result, the NIC receiving PPS from the virtual machine running $\mathcal{Y}$ suddenly drops even if the NIC receiving PPS from the virtual machine running $\mathcal{X}$ increases.
+In this case, the correlation between the first and second metrics is critical to rapidly identifying this issue.